borealbirds/WildTrax-dataHarmonization/README.md

 * NOTE: You can request to add a new distance method if the one that was used for the project is not already in WildTrax.
 Locations within a project can't use different **distanceMethod** for the same surveyDateTime.
 For example, a specie observed on a specific location/surveyDateTime need to have the same **distanceMethod** across all species observed at that location/surveyDateTime.

 Common **observer** field errors:
 * Can't be NULL.
 Must me of type TEXT.
-Default value is NA if information is not provided in the source data.
+Default value is obsNA if information is not provided in the source data.
 * To anonymize the identities of individuals, BAM writes the name of the project and an integer for observer (e.g., [Dataset Code]_[serial number]).

 Common **species** field errors: